-If you are new to SAFe (or Agile) we also recommend completing the online eLearning models on the SAFe Community Portal.
+If you are new to SAFe (or Agile), we also recommend completing the online eLearning models in SAFe Studio.
 Your instructors should provide you with access to this ahead of the class.

-Contrary to popular belief, the brain does not rest when we sleep, well not much anyway.
-Instead, it is processing information i.e. learning.
+Contrary to popular belief, the brain does not rest when we sleep, well, not much, anyway.
+Instead, it processes information, i.e., learning.
 While scientists are still learning how sleep works, the data is clear - there is a hard link between sufficient sleep and retaining learning.

 There are innumerable studies that illustrate how distractions impede learning.
 While there are always exceptions, try to minimise distractions while in class.
-Close all of your email apps, turn off your phone and if working from home close the office door if you can.
+Close all of your email apps, turn off your phone, and if you are working from home, close the office door if you can.
 As much as you might think it can, your brain cannot multitask.
 Not convinced?
 Just think about the studies on using your cell phone when driving - it is the equivalent of driving when drunk.

 Many years ago, I went on a Coaching Agile Teams course led by Lyssa Adkins and Michael Spayd.
-In that class, Michael shared with us the 10-24-7 rule.
-The rule says “that in order to get information to go from short term memory to long term memory, a new concept must be practised within 10 minutes of learning, again within 24 hours and then again within 7 days.”
-In a classroom setting the activities, we use when explaining a concept are an application of the “10 minute” part of the rule.
+In that class, Michael shared the 10-24-7 rule.
+The rule says “that in order to get information to go from short-term memory to long-term memory, a new concept must be practised within 10 minutes of learning, again within 24 hours and then again within 7 days.”
+In a classroom setting, the activities we use when explaining a concept are an application of the “10 minutes” part of the rule.

-You have 30 days to take the exam post the class.
+You have 30 days to take the exam after the class.
 The exam is online and multiple choice.
-The exam is time-boxed to either 90 or 120 minutes depending on the certification.
-Most of the exams require a score between 70 and 77% to pass.
-You should check the specifics for your course at: https://www.scaledagile.com/certifications/which-course-is-right-for-me/
+The exam is time-boxed to 90 or 120 minutes, depending on the certification.
+Most exams require a score between 70 and 80% to pass.
+You should check the specific study guide for your course at https://support.scaledagile.com/s/topic/0TO6T000001OQd9WAG/certification-exams?language=en_US

-Practising what you have learnt is an excellent way to improve both retention and understanding.
+Practising what you have learned is an excellent way to improve retention and understanding.
 To quote Scaled Agile, Inc. “It’s more than being book smart.
 Scaled Agile exams test specific knowledge, skill, experience, and attitudes related to each SAFe job role.”

 Most Scaled Agile exams are deliberately designed in such a way that you need to both take the class and read a number of articles on www.scaledagileframework.com, therefore not doing the reading is a recipe for failure.
-Your study regime should include reviewing the course materials, the suggested readings in the study guide and taking the practice exam.
-A student in our August Implementing SAFe class found that reading SAFe 5.0 Distilled was “great for revision and some of that "not in the manual" stuff.”
+Your study regime should include reviewing the course materials, the suggested readings included at the end of each lesson and taking the practice exam.
+A student in one of our Implementing SAFe classes found that reading SAFe 5.0 Distilled was “great for revision and some of that "not in the manual" stuff.”

-The practise exams are designed to be indicative of the actual exam with respect to the balance of questions across subject areas.
-They also provide you with results to help you focus your study efforts to improve.
-Some folks find the practice exams easier than the real exams, and others find the real exams easier than the practice exam.
+The practice exams are designed to be indicative of the actual exam with respect to the balance of questions across subject areas.
+They also provide results to help you focus your study efforts to improve.
+Some folks find the practice exams easier than the actual exams, and others find the real exams easier than the practice exams.
 Either way, we recommend taking the practice exam until such time as you pass materially.

 Studying for the exam within 7 days of the class will increase your retention of the material, as per the 10-24-7 rule mentioned above.